sureshbathala01/Primary-Vagrant/README.md

     ```$ git clone --recursive git@github.com:ChrisWiegman/Primary-Vagrant.git PV```

-    *Note: you will need to have [your public RSA key on file with GitHub](https://help.github.com/articles/generating-ssh-keys/) to use this either way.*

 1. In a command prompt, change into the new directory with `cd PV`

 1. Start the Vagrant environment with `vagrant up`